iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/05-claim-nft.md

 ## Refund the NFT Issuer

-In this step you need to create a new Basic Output to refund the Issuer of the NFT, so that you take full control of it.
-Please observe that you don't need to use your own funds to refund the Issuer, just take the `SMR` in deposit in the original NFT Output and transfer it to an Output controlled by the Issuer.
+In this step, you need to create a new Basic Output to refund the Issuer of the NFT so that you take full control over it. **You don't need to use your own funds to refund the Issuer**.
+You only need to take the `SMR` deposited in the original NFT Output and transfer it to an Output controlled by the Issuer.

 ```typescript
 const refundCondition = initialNftOutput.unlockConditions[1] as IStorageDepositReturnUnlockCondition;